research-software-directory/RSD-as-a-service/documentation/docs/01-users/10-community.md

 ## Settings

-The community settings has following sections: General settings, Categories, Maintainers and About page.
+The community settings has the following sections: General settings, Categories, Maintainers and About page.

 ### General settings